blackhillsinfosec/WifiForge/README.md

 <hr>
 <a href="https://blackhillsinfosec.com"><img width="75%" height="75%" src="https://github.com/her3ticAVI/MiniNet-framework/blob/main/images/wififorge-running.png" alt="Wifi Forge Running" /></a>

-## Disclaimer/Notes
+## Disclaimer

-The installation script will only run on Ubuntu, Parrot, or Kali.
-It is suggested to run WifiForge on Ubuntu version 24.04 or the lastest version of Kali.
-The WifiForge installation script may disrupt normal operating system use, it is suggested to use a fresh install, virtual machine, or build using the provided dockerfile (see Set-Up Guide/Docker)
+`WifiForge` is still in its infancy constantly changing and growing, with growth comes issues and pain.
+This product is not promised to be stable, and should not be used outside of a virtual machine at this time.

 ## Compatibility

-WifiForge should work on any linux operating system using the docker image.
-The following Operating Systems have been tested and are confirmed to work.
+WifiForge should work on any debian based linux operating system, although with the docker, should have a lot further reach.
-Kali Linux
-Parrot OS
-Ubuntu

-## Installation
+## Installation Options and Quick Install

 <a target="_blank" href="https://wififorge.github.io/Installation/Installation" rel="dofollow"><strong>Installation Documentation</strong></a>

-## Walkthroughs
+## Lab Walkthroughs and Tutorials

 <a target="_blank" href="https://wififorge.github.io/Lab-Walkthroughs/" rel="dofollow"><strong>Walkthroughs</strong></a>